forlilab/Ringtail/docs/source/installation.rst

 Test installation
 *******************
 If you would like to test your installation of Ringtail, or after you make changes to the code, a set of automated tests are included with the source code.
+This test will take a while if ran using the entire test harness.
 To begin, you must install pytest in the Ringtail environment:

 .. code-block:: bash

     $ pip install pytest

-Next, navigate to the ``test`` subdirectory within the cloned Ringtail directory and run pytest by calling
+Next, navigate to the ``test`` subdirectory within the cloned Ringtail directory and run pytest by calling ``pytest``.
+For more specific unit testing, there are a variety of options including running them only for one database backend.

 .. code-block:: bash

+    $ pytest                                    # run the full suite
+    $ pytest -v                                 # verbose: list each test
+    $ pytest -k duckdb                          # only the DuckDB backend (use 'sqlite' for SQLite)
+    $ pytest test_units.py                      # one module/file
+    $ pytest test_units.py::TestFiltering       # one test class
-    $ pytest
+    $ pytest test_units.py::TestFiltering::test_filter   # one specific test method

 The compounds used for the testing dataset were taken from the `NCI Diversity Set V <https://wiki.nci.nih.gov/display/NCIDTPdata/Compound+Sets>`_.
 The receptor used was `PDB: 4J8M <https://www.rcsb.org/structure/4J8M>`_.